-Tourist Attractions and Best Things to do in Fukuoka, Japan
+Fukuoka Bucket List: Best Tourist Attractions in Fukuoka, Japan

-Fukuoka is the largest city on the island of Kyushu and it is the fifth largest city in Japan.
-There are plenty of things to do in Fukuoka which will make you want to come back to the city for another vacation.
-From modern amenities to the historical side in the forms of temples, you will have many places to see in this city.
+Fukuoka is the largest city on Kyushu’s island, and it is the fifth-largest city in Japan.
+There are plenty of things to do in Fukuoka, which will make you want to come back to this wonderful city.
+From modern amenities to the historical side in the forms of temples, you will have many places to see.

-This is a large sandbar in Fukuoka which makes up the border of Hakata Bay.
-The highlight of this tour is that you can visit the seaside park which is a riot of color and you will love the sight of the pretty flower gardens and you can also go swimming at the one of the biggest swimming pool in west of Japan which is also at the park and it is called the Sunshine pool.
-The pool is only opened during the summer but you can visit some other spots like the marine world where you will get to see up to 450 different kinds of marine life.
+This is a large sandbar in Fukuoka, which makes up the border of Hakata Bay.
+The highlight of this tour is that you can visit the seaside park, which is a riot of color, and you will love the sight of the pretty flower gardens.
+You can also go swimming at one of the biggest swimming pools west of Japan, which is also in the park and is called the Sunshine pool.
+The pool is only opened during the summer, but you can visit some other spots like the marine world, where you will see up to 450 different kinds of marine life.

 Have fun at Momochi Beach